RakhithJK/libretro-Lakka-LibreELEC-wiki/Accessing-Lakka-command-line-interface.md

 ## Direct access

-Warning: This doesn't work for RPi and RPi2
+Warning: This doesn't work for Raspberry Pi

 You will need to edit the cmdline passed to the kernel by the bootloader, in order to enable the **tty service** and disable the **retroarch service**.
 You will also need to plug an USB keyboard to switch to tty3 and type commands.